xrg81/brushes/README.md

 **Pixel Tool** - Brush with maximum hardness set to ensure aliased edges.

-**Clone** - Paints texture based on a target area of the texture.
+**Clone Stamp** - Paints texture based on a target area of the texture.
 Mostly used to quickly blend texture seams.

-**Blur** - Softens edges.
+**Add Water** - Softens edges.

 **Smudge** - Blends textures.